-If you cannot find the emails in any of these folders, please contact us through our contact form and we will look into this for you.
+If you cannot find the emails in any of these folders, please contact us and we will look into this for you.

-2018 commemorative merchandise is now available to purchase HERE.
+2018 commemorative merchandise is still available to purchase HERE.

-There are no VIP facilities at the 2018 event
+There are no VIP facilities available to purchase for the 2019 event.

 We have been informed by our supplier that we should be receiving these at the end of July and we hope to send them out in the first week of August.

-For the 2018 event, we are working with Sports Science Synergy who are assisting in the fluid operations at the event.
+We are working with Sports Science Synergy who are assisting in the fluid operations at the Brighton Marathon Weekend.

 We currently use cups for fluid distribution on course, for many considered reasons: